kyoto-framework/kyoto/.web/docs/core-features.md

 ### Async

-`Async` method is triggering on asynchronous operations lifecycle step.
+`Async` method is triggering an asynchronous operations lifecycle step.
 You need to return an error in case of async operation failure.

 > Very useful in case of time-consuming operations, when you need to fetch data from external API or database.

 Usage:

 ```go
 ...